-The ankles and legs are common sources of swelling because of the pull of gravity on the fluids in your body.
+The ankles and legs are common sites of swelling because of gravity’s effect on the fluids in your body.
 However, fluid retention is not the only cause of a swollen ankle or leg.
-Injuries and subsequent inflammation can cause the fluid retention.
+Injuries and subsequent inflammation can also cause fluid retention and swelling.

-A swollen ankle or leg can cause the lower leg to appear larger in size than normal.
-This can make it difficult to walk, make the skin feel tight and stretched over your leg, and cause pain.
-While the condition is not always cause for concern, knowing the cause can help you or your doctor rule out a more serious problem.
+A swollen ankle or leg can cause the lower part of the leg to appear larger than normal.
+The swelling can make it difficult to walk.
+It may be painful and make the skin feel tight and stretched over your leg.
+While the condition is not always a reason for concern, knowing its cause can help rule out a more serious problem.

 Foot EvaluationDuring a foot evaluation, the doctor will conduct a physical exam and ask about your symptoms.
 Where is the swelling?
 Are there factors that make it worse?
 The doctor might also ask for more extensive tests.